kandrsn99/Docker-PostgreSQL-and-Crow-API/README.md

 # Docker-PostgreSQL-and-Crow

 This is a sample of a PostgreSQL database that is launchable with Docker.
 Docker makes it easy to deploy executables on a server host with a web framework ontop of our PostgreSQL database, such as those with Crow CPP demonstrating a RESTful architecture for an Application Programmer Interface (API) with NGINX for load balancing and serving a static documentation page.
-You may read more about Crow at the following link https://crowcpp.org/master/ for documentation.
+You may read more about Crow, https://crowcpp.org/master/, for documentation or benchmarking statistics.

 You may read about the summarized documentation of Docker here: https://github.com/kandrsn99/Docker-PostgreSQL-and-Crow-API/blob/main/Docker%20Command%20Line%20Interface.pdf